Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Walrus Training

 \section{Walrus Training}

-A key challenge for multi-physics foundation models is that, unlike in domains such as NLP, the available data tend to be larger on disk—creating storage and processing burdens—while only capturing a narrow fraction of all relevant physical dynamics.
-It is therefore vital to avoid overfitting to the idiosyncrasies of any given data source.
+A key challenge for multi-physics foundation models is that, unlike in domains such as NLP, the available data tend to be larger on disk while only capturing a smaller fraction of all relevant physical dynamics.
+It is therefore vital to avoid overfitting to any given data source.
 We design \Walrus's training strategy to maximize the level of heterogeneity seen during training through aggressive diversity-focused augmentation.
 This choice requires sophisticated distribution strategies to maintain high levels of hardware utilization during training.
 During finetuning, we include the ability to relax some of these restrictions to improve fitting to downstream tasks which we discuss in Appendix \ref{app_sec:finetuning_changes}.